gabrsil/morninn/README.md

 ### Hi there, I'am Gabriel Angelo 👋

-- 💻 I’m working on 3LM
+- 💻 I’m working as React Developer on 3LM
 - 📖 I’m currently learning Compilers
 - 🧐 I like Functional stuff
 - 🤠 Feel free to talk to me about anything